Skip to main content

 Task Dashboard

 The Tasks page displays all configured tasks in a responsive grid layout.
-Each task appears as a card showing its configuration, automation status, and execution history.
+Each task appears as a card showing its configuration, automation status, and last run.
+The site header shows two tabs next to the breadcrumbs: Tasks (this page) and Runs (the centralized run history at /tasks/runs).
+Each tab keeps its own filter state across switches.
 Task Dashboard

 Filtering Tasks